sigstore/cosign/doc/cosign_copy.md

   -f, --force                                                                                    overwrite destination image(s), if necessary
   -h, --help                                                                                     help for copy
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
+      --platform string                                                                          only copy container image and its signatures for a specific platform image
       --sig-only                                                                                 only copy the image signature
 ```